 “By re-signing the Armed Forces Covenant, Highways England are demonstrating their continued support for veterans, Reservists and service leavers transitioning into employment.
 They have become a leading advocate for the Armed Forces within their industry by promoting the covenant and the benefits of employing service leavers amongst their supply chain.”

-To find out more about Highways England’s forces-friendly initiatives you can view their pledges online here.
+Find out more about Highways England’s forces-friendly initiatives by viewing their pledges.

-If you would like to find out more about how your organisation can similarly help to support members of the Armed Forces community, or if you are an organisation who already employs members of the forces family, visit our helpful guides here.
+Find out more about how your organisation can similarly help to support members of the Armed Forces community by signing the Armed Forces Covenant.